Hempel World Cup Miami – Final Day Results

 GBR:

-9th GBR Luke PATIENCE and Chris GRUBE 12 – – 65 pts
+9th GBR Luke Patience and Chris Grube 12 – – 65 pts

 Women’s 470 – Final leading results after Medal Race :